Leveraging Soft Prompts for Privacy Attacks in Federated Prompt Tuning: Experimental Results

 We evaluate the effectiveness of input noise perturbation as a defense against $\textsc{PromptMIA}$.
-In particular, we measure the attack success rate (ASR) of $\textsc{PromptMIA}$ under three privacy budgets, $\epsilon \in \{3,5,8\}$, corresponding to high, medium, and low privacy levels, using the ViT-B32 model across four different datasets, as shown in Fig.~\ref{fig:dpres}.
-Table~\ref{tab:dp} reports the privacy–utility trade-off by presenting the model accuracy achieved under the same privacy settings.
-We find that using a larger $\delta_{\min}$ ($0.2$–$0.3$) works better under input noise perturbation.
+In particular, we measure the attack success rate (ASR) of $\textsc{PromptMIA}$ under three privacy budgets, $\epsilon \in \{3,5,8\}$, using the ViT-B32 model across four different datasets, as shown in Fig.~\ref{fig:dpres}.
+Table~\ref{tab:dp} reports the privacy-utility trade-off.
+We find that using a larger $\delta_{\min}$ ($0.2$) works better under input noise perturbation.
 If $\delta_{\min}$ is too small, the adversarial keys are only slightly closer to $q(\mathcal{T})$ than the benign keys, so even a small amount of noise can break the attack.
-We also observe that input noise perturbation is largely ineffective at small batch sizes across all datasets: when the batch size is $1$ or $4$, the ASR remains close to $95\%$ even with the strongest privacy setting ($\epsilon=3$).
 As the batch size grows, increasing noise begins to reduce the attack’s success, but only when very strong privacy guarantees are applied.
 For instance, on CIFAR-100 with $\epsilon=3$, the ASR decreases noticeably at larger batch sizes, but this protection comes at a substantial cost in accuracy (dropping from $0.78$ to $0.50$).
 At moderate privacy levels ($\epsilon=5$ and $\epsilon=8$), input noise fails to offer meaningful protection: the attack continues to achieve moderate to high ASR on three out of four datasets, even when the batch size is large.
-These results highlight a privacy–utility trade-off: strong noise (small $\epsilon$) can partially suppress $\textsc{PromptMIA}$ but severely harms accuracy, while weaker noise (larger $\epsilon$) preserves accuracy but leaves the model more vulnerable.
+These results highlight the trade-off: strong noise can partially suppress $\textsc{PromptMIA}$ but severely harms accuracy, while weaker noise preserves accuracy but leaves the model more vulnerable.